How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

 Lin,7

-CSV is lightweight, universally compatible, and ideal for spreadsheets, databases, and quick data analysis.
+CSV is lightweight, works with practically everything, and is the natural fit for spreadsheets, databases, and quick data analysis.

-The core challenge is structural: XML is a tree, CSV is a table.
+XML is a tree.
+CSV is a table.
 Flattening that tree into rows and columns lets you:

 - Open data in Excel, Google Sheets, or LibreOffice Calc